 ';Throughout this entire investigation, we were very anxious to say things that we couldn't say because we knew about them in private sessions and we legally can't tell people,'; said Raiche. ';At this point of time ... just as we didn't rush to judgment against Mike, not to rush this issue until we get information and legal council tells us what to do next.';

 Sullivan said the matter has been referred to the Rockingham County Attorney's Office.

-“As far as I'm concerned, there's some deep healing that needs to go on in this town, and no matter what came out of this investigation, no matter whose fault it was, or whoever's fault it wasn't, it's time to let a dead dog lie,” said Eaton.
-“The investigation still needs to go on ... but whether the town brings charges against anybody or whatever, let them handle it, and let's let it progress the way it should progress.';I'll tell you right now, I've been out knocking on 500 something doors .... and there is really a lot of division in this town, a lot of division, and there's no need for that.';
+';As far as I'm concerned, there's some deep healing that needs to go on in this town, and no matter what came out of this investigation, no matter whose fault it was, or whoever's fault it wasn't, it's time to let a dead dog lie,'; said Eaton. ';The investigation still needs to go on ... but whether the town brings charges against anybody or whatever, let them handle it, and let's let it progress the way it should progress.';I'll tell you right now, I've been out knocking on 500 something doors .... and there is really a lot of division in this town, a lot of division, and there's no need for that.';

 Many of those in attendance at the meeting said they'll also attend and demand answers at the Auburn Police Commission's meeting at 7 p.m. firstname.lastname@example.org